 WITNESS.
-And I don't see how it can be any other way.
+And I don't see it any other way.

 Michael and Natalie exchange perplexed looks.
 Witness picks up knife and fork and starts to eat.

 MICHAEL.
 Who the hell are you?
-What is your real profession?
+I can't place you.
+What are you?

 NATALIE.
 A killer?